- Barack Obama - Egypt - Hosni Mubarak - Middle East - USA

 Only two Arab countries, Egypt and Jordan, have signed peace treaties with the Jewish state while some other Arab countries have trade relations.

-State Department spokesman Philip Crowley voiced confidence that Egypt agreed with the United States on the need for "gestures that move towards normalization" as both Israel and the Palestinians take peace steps.
+State Department spokesman Philip Crowley voiced confidence that Clinton and Mubarak agreed on the need for "gestures that move towards normalization" as both Israel and the Palestinians take peace steps.

 He said Clinton also raised human rights with Mubarak.